 Youth harvesting vegetables during a field trip to Stockton's Edible Schoolyard Project in March 2022.
-Photo credit: Erin Scott

-STOCKTON RISING'S HEALTHY FOOD ACCESS PROJECT, known locally as Edible Education at Home, will provide 50 families in the project area with free boxes of organic produce on a weekly basis for 30 months.
-The produce will be procured vis-a-vis community-supported agriculture (CSA), a farming model in which local farmers send boxes of seasonal produce directly to consumers.
-The boxes will be complemented by educational programming on how to cook the contents of each box.
-Educational programming will be delivered through printed materials, a phone-in hotline with a live educator, and at least 15 recorded demonstrations.
+Photo credit: Erin Scott as Edible Education at Home, is providing 50 families in the project area with free boxes of organic produce on a weekly basis for 30 months.
+The produce is procured vis-a-vis community-supported agriculture (CSA), a farming model in which local farmers send boxes of seasonal produce directly to consumers.
+The boxes are complemented by educational programming on how to cook the contents of each box.
+Educational programming is being delivered through printed materials, a phone-in hotline with a live educator, and at least 15 recorded demonstrations.

-In addition to the programming that is directly tied to the food boxes, the project will also create educational content for TCC project area residents at large.
+In addition to the programming that is directly tied to the food boxes, the project is also creating educational content for TCC project area residents at large.
 This includes weekly online cooking classes and at least five gardening classes.
 During the first of six months of grant implementation, these classes were delivered to students K-8.
-Future classes will be offered to a wider audience, with outreach efforts focused in the TCC project area.
+Subsequent classes were offered to a wider audience, with outreach efforts focused in the TCC project area.

-The Edible Schoolyard Project (ESYP) will serve as the project lead.
-ESYP plans to develop partnerships with anchor institutions in the TCC project area to help recruit families to participate in the CSA program.
+The Edible Schoolyard Project (ESYP) is the project lead.
+ESYP is partnering with anchor institutions in the TCC project area to help recruit families to participate in the CSA program.